The Holy Art of Skepticism

 And now to foundational point three: we tend to get really cranky when people challenge our beliefs—even when they are demonstrably false.

 I mentioned visual learners earlier, and I have to admit to doing so tongue-in-cheek.
-Of all the myths they come to me with, perhaps the most pervasive is the learning styles myth: the notion that we are hard-wired as visual or kinesthenic or auditory learners.
+Of all the myths students come to me with, perhaps the most pervasive is the learning styles myth: the notion that we are hard-wired as visual or kinesthenic or auditory learners.
 This is one of the most repeatedly debunked ideas out there—and also one of the most stubborn to finally die.

 Now I happen to think that a belief in learning styles is detrimental (and I’m in good company) but it’s ultimately rather tiny.
 It’s still all ‘grass’ vs. ‘fields’ to me.
 It just isn’t all that important.